microsoft/terminal/doc/specs/#1502 - Advanced Tab Switcher/spec.md

 ### Accessibility

-The tab switcher will be using WinUI, which very nicely has accessibility built-in, so all the tab titles will be able to be read by narrator.
+- The tab switcher will be using WinUI, and so it'll be automatically linked to the UIA tree.
+This allows screen readers to find it, and so narrator will be able to navigate the switcher easily.
-The UI is also fully keyboard-driven, with the option of using a mouse to interact with the UI.
+- The UI is also fully keyboard-driven, with the option of using a mouse to interact with the UI.
-Having the option to keep the UI open without needing to keep a button pressed down (`anchor` mode) would help as well.
+- When the tab switcher pops up, the focus immediately swaps to it.
-One thing to make sure is that the UI has good enough contrast with the Terminal so that it doesn't blend into the background.
+- For the sake of contrast with the background, we could make it so that it's similar to how the About Page is presented.
-TODO: We could make it so that it's similar to how the About Page is presented.
-Specifically, a box would pop up, and the rest of the terminal would turn white with some transparency so that the focus is clearly on the tab switcher.
-The tab switcher could have a border with an accent color as well to really clarify what the boundary of the UI is.
+Specifically, a box would pop up, and the rest of the terminal would turn white with some transparency so that the focus is very clearly on the tab switcher.

 ### Security